-There are also lots of great geographical features to check out such as waterfalls and a rock formation called the Balconies which have to be seen to be believed!
+There are also lots of great geographical features to check out such as waterfalls and a rock formation called the Balconies which is one of the most famous landmarks in Victoria!

 The Mornington Peninsula is a lovely area not far from Melbourne that’s a great place to go if you want to get out of the city for a day.

 What makes it such a great place to visit is that it’s easy to get there.
 All you have to do if you’re in Melbourne is jump on a train to Frankston, and then you can hop on a bus to get to whichever part of the peninsula you want to visit.